paragonn/popup/README.md

-# popup
+# Popup Mate
-For creating a custom popup on Craft.
+For creating custom popups on the Craft CMS.